Lucky by Design

 $19.99 CAD

 What’s the secret to scoring a reservation at a hot new restaurant?
-Why did your neighbor’s kid get a spot at the nearby pre-school while yours didn’t?
-Who gets the last dessert in the freezer, the new iPhone on the day it’s released, or the best match on a dating app?
+When should you enter a lottery to increase your odds of winning?
+Why did your neighbor’s kid get into a nearby preschool while yours didn’t?
+Who gets priority for a life-saving organ donation?

 On Sale